johnsoong216/GameCentre/Phase2/GameCentre2/README.md

 ----
 ## A tour of the code

+* ** CustomAdapter:** This is a class that helps to set the tiles in the grid view.

+* ** BoardGestureDetectGridView:** This is a class that detects user movements over the grid for the slidingtiles game.

+* ** FlipGestureDetectGridView:** This is a class that detects user movements over the grid for the FlipIt Game.
+/////////////////////////////////////////////////////////////////////

+* ** Hand:** This class contains the cards in the player/dealer's hand

 * ** Deck:** This class creates a deck of 52 cards.

 * ** Card:** This class contains a card with suit, value and ingame value.